elasticio/elasticio.github.io/_guides/managing-workspaces.md

 With the right
 [permissions](/managing-user-roles-in-a-tenant)
-a workspace member can perform flow management via the [UI](#flow-management-via-the-ui) or the [API](#2-flow-management-via-the-api).
+a workspace member can perform flow management via the [UI](#1-flow-management-via-the-ui) or the [API](#2-flow-management-via-the-api).

 ##### 1\.
 Flow management via the UI.

-This part includes the following actions: toggling type between **Realtime** and
+includes the following actions: toggling type between **Realtime** and
     **Ordinary**, starting and stopping flows, and deleting flows.
 All your flows can be found in **Flows** inside the navigational menu.
 You can use